Varun-Krishnan1/AutomatedEssayScoring/README.md

 Using NLP Methods for Automated Essay Scoring.

+## Using low-level Writing Features

-Low-Level Writing Features vs Transformer-Based Model:
+**Low-Level Writing Features Advantages:**

 - Advantages of using low-level writing features is that we can use the 20 most important low-level features the author found per rubric and report that to the user and say how they did on those features and they can use that to improve...

-## Using low-level Writing Features
+- As shown in the paper here (https://osf.io/2uahv) GPT alone does a worse job predicting essay scores than using low-level features alone.
+Paper also shows lower reliability (QWK) when using GPT alone vs low-level features alone

 ### 1. Downloaded feature extraction tools from OSF Database ✅